The Pre-SOM the 19th Senior Officials’ Meeting (SOM-19) and the 9th Ministerial Meeting (MM-9)

 Despite facing an unexpected challenge on its second day with Mount Ruang's eruption, disrupting travel plans, the meeting persevered, showcasing resilience and commitment to marine resource management in the Coral Triangle region.
 Looking ahead, USAID Sustainable Coral Triangle stands poised to make a tangible impact, guided by a robust monitoring and evaluation framework.
 With continued collaboration, it holds the promise of safeguarding the invaluable natural heritage of the Coral Triangle for generations to come.

-Calendar of Activities
+List of Activities

 Project Description

 The Coral Triangle Initiative on Coral Reef, Fisheries, and Food Security (CTI-CFF) is actively advancing its Regional Plan of Action (RPOA 2.0).
-To meet the RPOA 2.0's goals for 2025 and 2030, a comprehensive five-year plan is being implemented, with support from the United States Agency for International Development Regional Development Mission for Asia (USAID/RDMA) through the USAID Sustainable Coral Triangle activity.
+To meet the RPOA 2.0's goals for 2025 and 2030, a comprehensive five-year plan is being implemented, with support from the United States Agency for International Development Regional Development Mission for Asia (USAID/RDMA) through the USAID Sustainable Coral Triangle.
 This initiative aims to enhance the management of marine biodiversity and fisheries resources in the Indo-Pacific region, particularly in the context of a changing climate.

 Strengthen governance and regional policy frameworks for effective and efficient implementation of regional and national policies on sustainable fisheries and climate adaptation.